jwpf100/react-weather-app/README.md

 ### Critical

 - Leaving the search fields blank causes a fatal error [EDIT: FIXED]
-- Saved Searches - ensure that duplicates can't be added to list
+- Saved Searches - ensure that duplicates can't be added to list [EDIT: FIXED]

 ### Important

 - Error catching when API doesn't return with data - currently nothing happens
 - Validation on Search Inputs (Number validation on lat/long, text on country)
-- Design/Appearance needs to be improved, currently the app looks very basic
+- Design/Appearance needs to be improved, currently the app looks very basic [EDIT: FIXED]
-- Formatting of output e.g. Lat/Lon reduce digits, date on 7 day forecast in US
+- Formatting of output e.g. Lat/Lon reduce digits, date on 7 day forecast in US [EDIT: FIXED]
-- Display of seven day forecast, break into columns that are aligned
+- Display of seven day forecast, break into columns that are aligned [EDIT: FIXED]

 ### Less Urgent